Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 - **Fallback (tier 1) is user-influenceable** (a quiet-ledger submitter can grind the tx set).
 That is why it is a distinct labeled tier hooks must opt into, and never suitable for value-bearing outcomes.
-- **Guarded draws require terminal strong execution.** A draw Hook followed by an accounting Hook in the same account is nonterminal, just as a draw before a Remit destination or burnable URI-token issuer Hook is.
-Guarded callers get `LATER_STRONG_HOOK` and may defer; permissive callers accept outcome-based vetoes.
+- **Zero-flag draws require terminal strong execution.** A draw Hook followed by an accounting Hook in the same account is nonterminal, just as a draw before a Remit destination or burnable URI-token issuer Hook is.
+Guarded callers get `LATER_STRONG_HOOK` and may defer.
+Same-account callers allow their own account's later strong Hooks, but still refuse if a foreign strong Hook follows.
+ANY callers accept all later strong vetoes.
+Either opt-in may admit outcome-based vetoes within its allowed scope.
   Inactive HookOn entries, unmatched HookName entries, blank slots, and accounts without Hooks do not count as eligible execution.
-  A defensive dispatcher check still returns `tecHOOK_REJECTED` if an eligible strong Hook is reached after a successful guarded draw, indicating a planning/dispatch mismatch.
-Permissive draws do not activate that invariant and cannot clear an earlier guarded admission.
+  A defensive dispatcher check still returns `tecHOOK_REJECTED` if an eligible strong Hook violates a successful draw's guard (any later strong Hook for zero flags; a foreign-account strong Hook for same-account flags), indicating a planning/dispatch mismatch.
+Broader calls cannot clear an earlier guard.
   This boundary does not prevent the drawing Hook itself from rejecting or exhausting shared resources, nor does it make base application infallible.
   Value-bearing applications must commit their inputs and stake in an earlier